Date.setUTCHours()

 Description

-If a parameter you specify is outside of the expected range, setUTCHours() attempts to update the date information in the Date object accordingly.
+If a parameter you specify is outside of the expected range, setUTCHours() attempts to update the date information in the Datearrow-up-right object accordingly.
 For example, if you use 100 for secondsValue, the minutes will be incremented by 1 (minutesValue + 1), and 40 will be used for seconds.

 Examples